SoftHu/tos_avg/En/Shuten.md

 Start -->1775511333392168[<b>Speaker 👉 Shuten:</b>
 \nHi, you two!
 Happy Carp Festival!
 This is the highlight of the boy's year so I hope you enjoy it.]
 Start -->1775511333392172[<b>Speaker 👉 Shuten:</b>
-\nKinntarou is getting sleepy so we're going to head off now!
+\nKinn is getting sleepy so we're going to head off now!
 See ya later.]
 Start -->1775511333392176[<b>Speaker 👉 Shuten:</b>
 \nThe two of you heading off to adventure?
 Come by later and tell me about it!]
 Start -->1775511333392180[<b>Speaker 👉 Shuten:</b>